Avoid Wrist Pain in Yoga – Modify, Stretch, and Strengthen

 Use Different Props

 Folded Towel or Foam Wedge - As mentioned above, increasing the angle from forearm to the top of your hand can help reduce the pressure (and pain) in the wrists.
-By placing a folded towel or wedge under the base of your palm, you can create a bigger angle.
+By placing a folded towel or Yoga Wedge under the base of your palm, you can create a bigger angle.
 The aim in this is the adjust the position to make sure the wrists and the heels of your hands are higher than your fingers.

 Use a Wall - As a big fan of wall-supported poses, I always suggest new students start attempting poses, such as downward facing dog, against a wall.
 Start by placing the hands on the wall, just below the shoulders.
 Begin walking the feet away from the wall, keeping the legs straight and hinging at the waist.
 As you hinge forward, allow the chest and head to relax and drop between the arms.
 With less weight heading directly into the hands, this pose can help you get comfortable with the feeling while building strength to practice on the floor.